adheesha-chamod/adheesha-chamod/README.md

 - Hi, I’m @adheesha-chamod
 - I'm a 2nd-year undergraduate at the University of Colombo School of Computing
-- I follow a computer science degree program.
+- Currently, I follow the computer science degree program.
-- Email -> adheeshachamoddesilva@gmail.com

 <!---
 adheesha-chamod/adheesha-chamod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.